KomodoHQ/komodo-investment-plan/faster-delivery.md

 ### Personal

- - Strive to setup CI / CD with minimum amount of blockers.
+ - Strive to setup CI / CD with a minimal number of blockers
- - Ensure as much as possible is checked at PR stage
+ - Ensure as much as possible is checked at the PR stage

 ### Business

- - Consistant deployment procedures
+ - Consistent deployment procedures
  - Dedicate time to improving pipelines
- - Highlight to third parties issues / blockers in advance
+ - Highlight issues / blockers to third parties in advance
- - Document common failure reasons, resolve / mitigate in a checklist
+ - Document common failure reasons, and resolve / mitigate in a checklist

 ### Tool / Product

- - Measure average time from ticket open to ticket close.
+ - Measure average time from ticket open to ticket close
- - Consistant CI / deployment tool
+ - Consistent CI / deployment tool